Macrometacorp/docs/docs/connections/index.md

 A _data source_ refers to an external database or entity that contains data, such as MongoDB, PostgresSQL, a different Macrometa collection, and so on.

 A _connector_ is a connection that can be set up between Macrometa and a data source.
-For example, the list of connectors includes MongoDB, Snowflake, and will be expanded to include others.
+For example, the list of connectors includes MongoDB, Snowflake, Macrometa collections, and more.

 An _connection_ is a connection that you have created using the connector between Macrometa and a specific data source or target.